crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

 Other tools for collaboration have been summarized in the Primer "[Digital collaboration](https://zenodo.org/record/7620743#.ZAs6NbSZPsM)" by the Center for Reproducible Science at the University of Zurich.
 The primer contains a few University of Zurich specific recommendations but is mostly applicable for anyone.

-## Quiz on the Open Science Framework as a collaborative tool
+## Quiz on the open science framework as a collaborative tool

 > ## Global unique identifiers
 > OSF distributes global unique identifiers